 By hitting okay and proceeding to my site, you are agreeing to your data being used in this way.

-I know like my last breakfast recipe – Kimchee Avocado Toast – this is such a simple, almost non-recipe some might say it does not even warrant a whole blog post, but hear me out.
+I know like my last breakfast recipe – Kimchee Avocado Toast – this is such a simple, almost non-recipe for Eggy Bread Crumpets, and some might say it does not even warrant a whole blog post, but hear me out.

 Eggy Bread (a very British, very savoury French toast typically served with lots of Heinz Tomato Ketchup, any other brand is an imposter) is one of my all time favourite breakfast treats (that I have also been known to eat for lunch and dinner) which, while I still maintain is best made with leftover French baguette, you simply need to try made with crumpets (bonus points if you’re reading this in December and you use those Christmas tree shaped crumpets you can get in Asda!)